 It was a tight squeeze, but we managed to get twelve friends around our dining room table so that we could all eat together!
 I definitely don’t have twelve of everything, but we made do just fine.
 As the resident wedding planner of the group, you know it was great fun for me to put together our Thanksgiving dinner table!
 I pulled out both sets of family heirloom gold china (from my great-grandma), used many beloved pieces we registered for like my favorite gold flatware and our navy linen napkins, and loved every second of designing this.

 I wanted to stray away from traditional Thanksgiving colors like red, green, orange, and brown and instead embrace a more neutral design with pops of gold and blues.
 I tied the navy linen napkins with goldenrod silk ribbon and added two sprigs of dried bunny tail to each napkin.
-Down the center of the table, I place several smaller bid vases of fried bunny tails and dried pods, one larger centerpiece of the dried bunny tail, and, of course, added in copious amount of taper candles in taupe and dusty blue to complete the look!
-There’s little better than the glow of candelight at a dinner table (even if during the middle of the day!).
+Down the center of the table, I place several smaller bid vases of dried bunny tails and dried pods, one larger centerpiece of the dried bunny tail, and, of course, added in copious amounts of taper candles in taupe and dusty blue to complete the look!
+There’s little better than the glow of candlelight at a dinner table (even if during the middle of the day!).
 I also added in several white mini pumpkins and two neutral fake pumpkins for a festive seasonal touch.

 I adore how the table turned out — beautiful, warm, festive, and happy!
 And the best part of it all?
 Gathering around this table with dear friends and the conversations that were had.
 More than anything, friendships and people are the crux of it all, and I am profoundly thankful for these ladies (and everyone who has ever gathered around this table!).